 Psychoanalytical School of Psychology

-The Psychoanalytical school of Psychology traces its roots back to the mid 1800's and the work of Sigmund Freud, the father of psychoanalysis and arguably talking therapies.
+The psychoanalytical school of psychology can trace its roots back to the mid-1800s and the work of Sigmund Freud, the father of psychoanalysis – and, arguably, of talking therapies in general.

-Freud believed that humans had a subconscious part of their psyche that could in some cases cause individuals to experience ‘neuroses’, which presented as a number of negative feelings such as anger, anxiety, depression, low self worth etc.
+Freud believed that humans had a subconscious part of their psyche that could in some cases cause individuals to experience ‘neuroses’, which presented as a number of negative feelings, such as anger, anxiety, depression and low self-worth.

 Unlike Freud, they consider the relationship between client and therapist as an important part of the therapeutic alliance or relationship.

 Freud, meanwhile, referred to his clients as ‘analysands’ and advocated that the therapist should remain objective.
 Therapy generally took place with the client lying on a couch, unable even to see the therapist.
 Most early psychoanalysts (including Freud himself) were medical doctors.

 The basic tenet of Freud’s ideas still remains: that as humans, we are driven by three distinct drives that need to attain balance: the id, the ego and the superego.

 While some people see these as sections of the mind, Freud meant them not as some kind of physical containers but as functions of the mind, which can pull us towards different behaviours.

 The id pursues our desires and is fuelled by ‘libido’ (the Latin word for ‘desire’ or ‘lust’, which Freud used to refer to our desire to procreate, that is the instinct-based energy associated with the human sex drive).